littlegirlRachel/dva-CDRD/README.md

 $ npm start
 ```

-If success, app will be open in your default browser automatically.
+If success, app will be open in your default browser automatically.hahaha